 A demand-side platform (DSP) enables marketers to buy digital advertising at reach and scale “programmatically,” which means they can do this through automation with minimal friction.
 In addition, advertisers can choose to access publisher inventory through direct integrations, supply-side platforms (SSPs), and ad exchanges.

-Today, one of the most used DSPs by marketers is one of the youngest on the market.
+Today, one of the most used DSPs by marketers is among the youngest on the market.

 Which one?
 Nearly 4 out of 10 US marketers have recently used Amazon DSP.
 That’s just behind Google’s well-known tool and ahead of The Trade Desk, which many marketers cite as the most prominent independent DSP.